adolfoalvarez/adolfoalvarez.github.com/_posts/2015-02-19-the-hitchhikers-guide-to-the-hadleyverse.md

 ### Edit (February 23rd)

+I have received some feedback from Hadley Wickham about how he would classify his packages: ingest, data manipulation, visualization, data, packages, programming.
+This is a more accurate way to group them, but I also wanted on this post to show some authomatic classification based on network analysis.
+(And doing so, I can include some R code for fun!).

+I also didn't separate between packages where H.W. is main author from those where he is a contributor.
+One way to do such classification could be based on the "Author" variable based on the [ctb] (Contributor) or [aut] (Author) tags.
+Nevertheless not all packages use this notation.

+Full comments from Hadley Wickham below, thank you!

 <div class="storify"><iframe src="//storify.com/adolfoalvarez/the-hitchiker-s-guide-to-the-hadleyverse/embed" width="100%" height="750" frameborder="no" allowtransparency="true"></iframe><script src="//storify.com/adolfoalvarez/the-hitchiker-s-guide-to-the-hadleyverse.js"></script><noscript>[<a href="//storify.com/adolfoalvarez/the-hitchiker-s-guide-to-the-hadleyverse" target="_blank">View the story "The Hitchiker's Guide to the Hadleyverse" on Storify</a>]</noscript></div>